keen/keen-tracking.js/docs/examples/video/vimeo/README.md

 # Vimeo Player

-This example demonstrates how to instrument the [Vimeo Video Player](https://github.com/vimeo/player.js) to capture usage stats with Keen IO.
+This example demonstrates how to instrument the [Vimeo video player](https://github.com/vimeo/player.js) to capture usage stats with Keen IO.

 ### Installation